javierarce/javier.computer/pages/about.md

 ### Follow and subscribe

-- If you like what you are reading (and why wouldn't you?), add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.
+- If you like what you are reading (and why wouldn't you?), add the [RSS main feed](/feed.xml) to your favorite feed reader to get the updates.
-- If you are only interested in the photos I publish, this [RSS](/feeds/photos.xml) is for you.
+- If you are only interested in the photos I publish, the [RSS photo feed](/feeds/photos.xml) is for you.
 - If you want to get an email (in Spanish) every time I do something funny [subscribe to my newsletter](/newsletter).